ss4ws/ss4ws.github.io/_posts/2018-05-05-Reveal-Live.md

 This is [the fruit of labor of 2017-18 Praxis cohort](http://reveal.scholarslab.org/).

-UVA Reveal is an Augmented Reality project connecting archival documents to public spaces on UVa Grounds.
-Augmented reality techniques allow us to attach digital files to iconic places on our Campus exposing unheard of hidden stories.
-By doing so we envision an enhanced, more contextualized experience of our surroundings.
+_UVA Reveal_ is an Augmented Reality project connecting archival documents to public spaces on UVa Grounds.
+Augmented reality techniques allow us to overlay digital files to iconic places on our Campus exposing unheard or hidden stories of these places.
+Our vision is to enhance and contextualize how we experience our surroundings.